amagicman123456/graphics/README.md

 options:

-* -DNO_DOUGHNUT

-no doughnut in sight :(
+* -DNO_DOUGHNUT: no doughnut in sight :(

-* -Dtri_specialization

-use an algorithm specifically for triangles, idk if the performance changes
+* -Dtri_specialization: use an algorithm specifically for triangles, idk if the performance changes

-* -Dfirst_algorithm

-use the first of the triangle algorithms
+* -Dfirst_algorithm: use the first of the triangle algorithms

-* -DQUAD

-render a quadrilateral instead of a triangle, i've neglected this so idk
+* -DQUAD: render a quadrilateral instead of a triangle, i've neglected this so idk